NEW FACULTY SERIES

 You are invited to create a draft of your faculty development plan before the Spring Seminar.
 During the Spring Seminar, presentations, readings, and discussions will help you define and clarify the contributions you plan to make at BYU.
 With the assistance of your mentor, you will refine this plan and then discuss it with your department chair.

-Click on your college to the right to see sample proposals.
+Click on your college on the left sidebar above to see sample NFS Development Proposals.